Amsterdam/meldingen-frontend/apps/admin/docs/features.md

 ## Authentication

 - Log in

   - Go to any url of the app
   - See the login screen
   - Be able to log in with your credentials

+- Log out
+  - Select the profile icon in the menu bar
+  - Click to logout button
+  - Will redirect to login form and session cookie is deleted

 ## Forms